maruel/citygpt/data/ottawa/ingested/road-activity-law-no-2003-445.md

 “Traffic Management Plan” means a standard document outlining the particulars of proposed work on a Highway that is submitted by or on behalf of the contractor to the City
 “Vehicle” includes a motor vehicle, trailer, traction engine, farm tractor, road- building machine, bicycle and any vehicle drawn, propelled or driven by any kind of power, including muscular power, but does not include a motorized snow vehicle or a street car; and
 “Warranty” means a guarantee by the permit holder that the work for which a permit has been issued has been carried out in accordance with the City’s requirements.
-### Section 2 - Road allowance cuts
+## Section 2 and 2.1 - Road allowance cuts

 Except as provided in Section 3, no person shall undertake, cause, or permit any road cut without obtaining a road cut permit.
-2. Section 2 does not apply to a road cut associated with the installation of soft landscaping or free library box pursuant to the Use and Care of Roads By-law No. 2003-498, as amended.
+Section 2 does not apply to a road cut associated with the installation of a boulevard garden or free library box as defined by the Use and Care of Roads By-law No. 2003-498, as amended.
+(2025-164)
-### Section 3 - Emergency work
+## Section 3 - Emergency work

 1. Subject to subsections (2) and (3) hereof, where public safety or health, or a major business interruption in public works is concerned, a Road Cut Temporary Construction-related Encroachment, or Road Activity may be carried out without regard to the prior notification provisions of this by-law.
 1. Where an emergency Road Cut, Temporary Construction-related Encroachment, or Road Activity has been undertaken, the person undertaking the Road Cut, Temporary Construction-related Encroachment, or road activity shall, on the same day the work is commenced, or if the City offices are closed, no later than the start of the next working day, notify by telephone the City’s permit issuance unit of the following:
   1. the name of the Public Utility or contractor undertaking the Road Cut, Temporary Construction-related Encroachment, or Road Activity;
-  1. the nature of the work;\
+  1. the nature of the work;
   1. the location of the proposed Road Cut, Temporary Construction-related Encroachment, or proposed Road Activity;
   1. the estimated duration of the work; and
   1. the reason for proceeding without obtaining a permit or, in the case of Road Activity, without providing the required notice.
 1. The General Manager may require any or all information to confirm the validity of an emergency Road Cut, Temporary Construction-related Encroachment, or Road Activity.
 Should insufficient proof of an emergency be submitted the applicant would be notified in writing that they are subject to the same restrictions and penalties as no permit.
 1. Where work has proceeded under this section, a road cut permit, a Temporary Construction-related encroachment and/or temporary road closure shall be applied for or notice provided of a road activity on the same day the work is commenced, or if the office of the General Manager is not open for the issuance of permits, on the morning of the next day on which the office is open.
 Notwithstanding this section, no emergency road cut and / or encroachment may completely close the highway without prior permission from the City.
 Where permission is granted and the road is closed on an emergency basis, the person who so requested shall submit an application for a road closure in accordance with section 3.

-### Section 4 - Road cut permit
+## Section 4 - Road cut permit

 1. When applying for a road cut permit, the applicant shall,
   1. complete the prescribed application form;